BlueNetCat/BlueNetCatAccio4.github.io/geoportal/HowToCreateMVT.md

 # Guide to create Mapbox Vector Tiles
 One of the issues of vector data contained in a static file (e.g. geojson) is that high resolution is not often recommended because the file will be large and heavy to visualize.
 Mapbox already addressed this issue and proposed the Mapbox Vector Tiles (MVT), which serves vector data in a similar way as Web Map Tile Service (WMTS).
-It is fast and lightweight.
+It is fast and lightweight (a geojson of 800MB is reduced to 150MB of multiple .pbf files).

 It is possible to convert shapefiles or geojson to MVT and to provide the data to the client even without a server.
 In this document the steps to do so are described.